ArtOfCode-/concaten/README.md

    reference-counting garbage collector.
 Because of its nature, you can also usually rely on the GC deleting and destructing an object when you expect it to -- in comparison to tracing GCs, which run effectively whenever they want to, a refcounter imposes a constant, slight overhead in exchange for deleting an object as soon as it's no longer used, which means that destructors have meaning.
+Cyclical references are a problem, but not an overwhelming one.
 0. **programming langauge** - Hopefully, if you're reading this, self-explanatory.

-For an example of how the language (might; it's specced out but usage testing might reveal things that have to change) look, see `test.ctn`.
+For an example of how the language will probably look, see `test.ctn`.
+However, keep in mind that this is subject to change; though the language is specced out, actual usage might reveal things that I didn't consider, and need to add in or change.

 ---